 - Partnership income

 Deductible Expenses for Farmers

-Income tax is a progressive tax, which means the more the taxpayer earns, the more they pay; and those earning lower incomes pay less tax to the IRS.
+Income tax is a progressive tax, which means the more taxpayers earn, the more they pay; those earning lower incomes pay less tax to the IRS.
 Deductible expenses for farm taxpayers include:

 - Bad debts

 - Car and truck expenses

 - Money paid for machine work